leswright1977/Nitrogen_Laser_Energy_Calculator/README.md

 Visit my Youtube Channel at: https://www.youtube.com/leslaboratory

-This program and assiciated information is free, but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB
+This program and assiciated information is free for non-commercial use, but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB

 This is a simple Nitrogen Laser energy Calculator written in JS.
 Why JS and not Python or something?
 Because everyone has a web browser!
 Not everyone necessarily has Python installed!